rmscode/binary-garden/docs/software/zoom.md

 ## Join a meeting

-You can join an online meeting through an email invite, an instant messaging invite, from the [browser](#join-a-meeting-from-a-web-browser), from the [Zoom desktop](#join-a-meeting-on-the-zoom-desktop-client) and [mobile application](#join-a-meeting-on-your-mobile-device-androidios), from a landline or mobile phone.
+You can join an online meeting through an email invite, an instant messaging invite, from the [browser](#join-from-a-web-browser), from the [Zoom desktop](#join-from-the-zoom-desktop-client) and [mobile application](#join-on-a-mobile-device-androidios), from a landline or mobile phone.

 Before joining a Zoom meeting on a computer or mobile device, you can download Zoom from the [Download Center](https://zoom.us/download).
 Otherwise, you will be prompted to download and install Zoom when you click a join link.
-Either way, this is optional and you can join a meeting from the [web client](#join-a-meeting-with-the-zoom-web-client).
+Either way, this is optional and you can join a meeting from the [web client](#join-with-the-zoom-web-client).

 You can also join a [test meeting](https://zoom.us/test) to familiarize yourself with using Zoom, or [join a meeting without an account](#join-a-meeting-without-an-account).

-### Join a meeting on the Zoom desktop client
+### Join from the Zoom desktop client

 1. Open the Zoom Desktop Client.
 2. Join a meeting using one of these methods: